ajaygunalan/ur_hybrid_force_motion_controller/README.md

 - `plan.md` — full architecture, PI/contact-loss/FAULT logic, and validation plan.
 - `reference/friction_normal_estimator.md` — derivation of the friction-aware surface-normal estimator adopted from the cited literature.

-Once you’re comfortable with this workflow, we’ll implement the package, launch files, and helpers exactly as described.
+This package implements the workflow described above; tune gains and limits in `config/controller.yaml` as needed.